uwuclara/MLConsoleViewer-PC/README.md

 # MLConsoleViewer
-Currently works on LemonLoader v0.5.7+.
+Currently works on EAC MelonLoader v0.5.7+.
 This is PC only.
 For Quest [here](https://github.com/uwuclara/MLConsoleViewer-Quest).

 A standalone mod that adds a tab to your quick menu that has a simple copy of your console!

-A ported version to quest (PC WIP after ReMod update) of Davi & Penny original [MLConsoleViewer](https://github.com/PennyBunny/VRCMods/tree/main/MLConsoleViewer) Mod with their permission!<br>
+A ported version to pc (Updated) of Davi & Penny original [MLConsoleViewer](https://github.com/PennyBunny/VRCMods/tree/main/MLConsoleViewer) Mod with their permission!<br>
 A rewrote and maintained version of Benacle's original [MLConsoleViewer](https://github.com/benaclejames/MLConsoleViewer) Mod